Talkala logo

 What normal use looks like

-Real calls to real people for real reasons.
-Family members, banks, hotels, embassies, customer-support lines, business contacts.
+Normal use means real calls to real people or organizations for lawful reasons: family members, friends, banks, hotels, airlines, embassies, customer-support lines, suppliers, business contacts, and other legitimate recipients.
 One conversation at a time, from your own account.
-That is what Talkala is built for, and that is all it is built for.

 What you cannot use Talkala for

-• Spam, robocalling, auto-dialing, or high-volume unsolicited campaigns
+• Spam, robocalling, auto-dialing, high-volume unsolicited outreach, or illegal telemarketing.

 How enforcement works

-Talkala can block calls, restrict destinations, suspend features, or disable your account when checks fail.
-The response scales to match the behavior and the risk.
+Talkala can block calls, restrict destinations, suspend features, close accounts, refuse number purchases, reject caller-ID setup, or disable access when checks fail.
+The response depends on the behavior and risk.

-• Routes can be blocked by country policy, prefix rules, or unpublished-rate checks.
+• Routes can be blocked by country policy, prefix rules, unpublished-rate checks, carrier support, or provider requirements.

-• Repeated failed attempts or suspicious patterns can trigger anti-abuse limits.
+• Repeated failed attempts, suspicious patterns, or abuse reports can trigger anti-abuse limits.

-• Caller-ID setup can be denied when verification does not complete successfully.
+• Caller-ID setup can be denied when verification does not complete successfully or authority to use the number is unclear.

 Messaging and numbers

 SMS is receive-only right now, tied to owned numbers.
 Do not treat the inbox as an outbound texting tool.
-And do not assume your number behaves exactly like a full telecom account.
-It does not.
+Do not use owned numbers to enable fraud, impersonation, harassment, unlawful collection, or deceptive identity presentation.

 If you think a block was wrong

-Contact support with the account, destination, and timing details.
-Support can look into what got rejected and why.
-But Talkala will not relax abuse controls just because someone would prefer fewer checks.
+Contact support with the account, destination, timing, and what you were trying to do.
+Support can review what got rejected and why, but Talkala will not relax abuse, legal, or provider controls just because a user wants fewer checks.

 Common questions